-Qualification: Cambridge National in

-Creative iMedia Level 1

-and 2 Certificate
+Qualification: Cambridge National in Creative iMedia Level 1 and 2 Certificate

-Awarding Body: OCR Specification Code: J817
+Awarding Body: OCR

+Specification Code: J817

 Course Leader: Mr J Carpenter

-- are creative learners with a passion for digital applications - are interested in further developing your practical ICT skills - are interested in graphic design, computer artwork and sound editing
+- are creative learners with a passion for digital applications - are interested in further developing your practical ICT skills - are interested in the media industry, graphic design and cartoon characters

 This is a Cambridge National qualification.
 If awarded at Level 2, it is equivalent to a GCSE whilst being more vocational in nature.
-It is usual for a minimum grade of Merit to be required for progression to Level 3 subjects.
+It is usual for a minimum grade of a Merit to be required for progression to Level 3 subjects.

-Tailor-made to meet the needs of today's creative industries, the modules we have selected to study cover artwork and imaging and developing web products.
+Tailor-made to meet the needs of today's creative industries, the modules undertaken study the media industry, artwork and digital graphics and the creation of digital characters.